scikit-learn-contrib/skglm/doc/index.rst

     * - **Speed**
       - Fast solvers able to tackle large datasets, either dense or sparse, with millions of features **up to 100 times faster** than ``scikit-learn``
     * - **Modularity**
-      - User-friendly API than enables **composing custom estimators** with any combination of its existing datafits and penalties
+      - User-friendly API that enables **composing custom estimators** with any combination of its existing datafits and penalties
     * - **Extensibility**
       - Flexible design that makes it **simple and easy to implement new datafits and penalties**, a matter of few lines of code
     * - **Compatibility**